Skip to main content

 High-Risk Obstetrical Care Management (HROB)

-• Provider initiates High-Risk OB program through the medical prior authorization process.
-Learn More Here
+• The member’s OB provider initiates High-Risk OB program through the medical prior authorization process.

-• Once approved, member receives enhances HROB benefit package and nurse care management follow-up throughout the pregnancy.
+• Once approved, the member receives an enhanced HROB benefit package, and a nurse care manager follows up throughout the pregnancy.

-• Member receives assistance in accessing various resources and services for the newborn.
+• The member receives assistance in accessing various resources and services for the newborn.

 Other Obstetrical Care Management

-• Members and Providers can request OB Care Management directly by contacting the Population Care Management Department.
+• Members and Providers can request OB Care Management directly by contacting the Population Care Management Department, 877-252-6002.

 Private Duty Nursing Care Management

-• Nurse Care Manager provides periodic reassessments (telephonic and face-to-face) for Private Duty Nursing services, as well as Care Management support.
+• These assessments are completed when the provider submits an initial request for services and then the Nurse Care Managers provides periodic reassessments (telephonic and face-to-face) for Private Duty Nursing services, as well as Care Management support.

 • This program provides SoonerCare benefits to qualifying women in need of treatment (including diagnostic services) for breast and/or cervical cancer.
 This program is a partnership between OHCA, Oklahoma State Department of Health, Cherokee National and Kaw Nation.
 Specific medical and financial criteria must be met to qualify.